mathematicalthinking/vmt/README.md

 ## Project structure
 This project was bootstrapped with [this template](https://github.com/okputadora/MERN-template.git) refer to its README for information regarding the directory structure.

+## Geogebra
+This application makes use of the Geogebra software.

 ## TODO
 ### General